 Like other rappers before him, Luda wisely diversified his portfolio early in his career.
 He co-founded the Disturbing Tha Peace label imprint in 2000, owns his own brand of cognac, and opened a Chicken ‘n Beer themed restaurant at the Hartsfield-Jackson International Airport in Atlanta just last year.
 He’s also been acting for over 15 years, starting with a bit role in 2001’s The Wash and eventually locking down the role of Tej Parker in the Fast & Furious franchise.
 Once you’re more recognized for racing cars on the big screen and playing a cop on Empire than you are for your music, though, you’ve crossed the invisible line between one kind of celebrity and another.

 Of course, Luda’s not the first rap star to face this transition.
 Will Smith was already a triple-Platinum recording artist before he took on his career-redefining turn as The Fresh Prince of Bel-Air, which, ultimately, led to him becoming the biggest box office draw on the planet for over a decade.
 Ice-T originally blazed trails as one of the first rappers to warrant a parental advisory sticker on his album cover in 1987 and is now best known as Detective Fin on Law & Order: Special Victims Unit.
-Nick Cannon went from covering Will Smith’s songs with Lil’ Romeo and 3LW to breaking into acting with Drumline to hosting Wild ‘N Out and the squeaky clean America’s Got Talent (and eventually to rap beef with Eminem).
+Nick Cannon went from covering Will Smith’s songs with Lil’ Romeo and 3LW to breaking into acting with Drumline to hosting Wild ‘N Out and the squeaky-clean America’s Got Talent (and eventually to rap beef with Eminem).

 I’ll always love the time I spent with Ludacris’ music.
 While not always sharp, his sense of humor was bizarre and unique to hip-hop at the time and helped elevate videos like “Stand Up” and “Rollout (My Business)” into all time classic territory.
-However, after signing on to host a show that forces contestants to devour disgusting bugs for the amusement of its viewers, it will only be a matter of time before kids start to wonder if the host of Fear Factor ever had a first act.
+However, after signing on to host a show that forces contestants to devour bugs for the amusement of its viewers, it's only a matter of time before kids start to wonder if the host of Fear Factor ever had a first act.